ksu-cs-textbooks/cc210/content/15-collections/04-java/04-maps/_index.md

 {{% notice info "Map or List?" %}}

 Consider a map when:
-* you want to use something other and integers as the index (key)
+* you want to use something other than integers as the index (key)
 * you don't care about the order the elements are yielded (provided) by iteration

 {{% /notice %}}